Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Core lifecycle gate and packaged refresh — 2026-09-17

+Fourteen new shared-core cases verify the inherited configuration guard and safe detachment through existing adapter seams.
+Active processing rejects detachment;
+safe detachment clears real run History, prevents new processing, and does not publish a final report.
+Legacy configuration mutability remains unchanged.
+The authorization-only reporting test now detaches instead of completing its fixture, avoiding the unintended empty-report browser opening.
+No runtime source changed.

+The final affected class passed 56 cases.
+The whole core suite passed 369 cases with two existing skips, and the Jupiter adapter passed all 301 cases.
+Final full core PIT passed the unchanged 94/95 gates: 1,145/1,221 detected mutations (94%, 1,121 killed plus 24 timed out) and 2,261/2,368 covered lines (95%).
+There are 38 survivors and 38 uncovered mutations.
+Targets, mutators and thresholds are unchanged.

+The full 42-project install attempt was interrupted during browser tests; its shutdown dump and partial output were preserved, then execution resumed from report-core.
+The combined fresh XML snapshot contains 3,360 cases across 190 suites, 24 failures, zero errors and 21 skips.
+All failures were documentation checks.
+This is not a green full-reactor result; zero-case example summaries also do not establish native host acceptance.
+The arriving Jupiter import corruption was repaired to the committed source without changing test bodies.
+Two legitimate report diagnostic/command output uses were registered under the existing exact file/line convention, reducing the focused scanner failures from 24 to 22.

+The installed core and Jupiter JARs matched the reactor-built artifacts by SHA-256.
+All four existing packaged-consumer points passed on Jupiter 5.10.0/Platform 1.10.0 and Jupiter/Platform 6.0.3, serial and parallel (two outer tests per point).
+All 16 external public-Launcher report-command points passed their expected native outcome, report-fault and process-exit checks.
+This refresh includes the previous report completion correction, but does not waive the separate direct-Surefire limitation.
+Independent Standards and Spec reviews found no remaining actionable issues.
+The native progress stall, remaining programme gates and human trial remain open.

+## Scratch validation scope — owner decision, 2026-09-17

+Inspection confirmed the ignored scratch projects are disposable feasibility harnesses, not reactor modules or library test sources.
+Their fake fixtures and observation output are historical research; the same directory also holds approved specifications and tickets.
+No scratch harness was executed during this continuation.
+Routine documentation scanners had been reading those files, not running them.

+Per the owner's instruction, routine validation now prunes exactly named scratch directories for all five scanned file types.
+Five filesystem cases failed before the change and passed afterwards, retaining normal sources and similarly named directories.
+Contributor guidance records that research harnesses require an explicit reproduction request; specs and evidence remain available for reference.
+The full affected documentation module now reports 1,212 cases, seven failures, zero errors/skips: six imported-skill link checks and one historical root analysis property check.
+These remaining ignored-file failures were not suppressed.
+Both independent review axes found no actionable issues in this scope change.

+Fresh logs use the `flow-ticket25-lifecycle-` and `flow-ticket25-scratch-` prefixes under `C:/Data/Code/`; separate lifecycle/scratch archives preserve the interrupted, resumed and final evidence without replacing the preceding prepared/report archives.

 ## Prepared processing and repeated report completion — 2026-09-17

 Continued ticket-25 validation through the existing shared processing/reporting